Thermalization in different phases of charged SYK model: SYK model

 \section{$(q=2,4)$ SYK model}

+In this section, we will consider $(q=2,4)$ SYK model without chemical potential.
+The Hamiltonian is \footnote{For non-equilibrium study, we will use time-dependent $q=6$ SYK term to take this system out of equilibrium.}

-The $(q=2,4)$ SYK model is always in the chaotic state.
-The system does not undergo chaotic-integrable transition.
-But the $(q=2)$ interaction suppresses chaos.
-This can be seen from \ref{fig:lyap_j2}.
+The $(q=2,4)$ SYK model is always in the liquid state.
+The system does not undergo liquid-gas transition.
+But the $(q=2)$ interaction suppresses chaotic nature of the $q=4$ SYK term.
+This can be seen from Figure \ref{fig:lyap_j2}.
 The Lyapunov exponent is greatly suppressed due to the presence of non-zero $J_2$ coupling but it does not sharply drop to a negligible value which is expected for a phase transition as in Figure \ref{fig:phaselyap}.
-The suppression of chaos has also been shown from spectral correlation calculation in \cite{PhysRevLett.120.241603}.
+The suppression of chaos has also been shown from spectral correlation calculation in \cite{Garcia-Garcia:2017bkg}.
 The introduction of large $J_2$ coupling forces the spectral statistics towards Poisson statistics.
 The spectral statistics obeys Poisson statistics for a generic integrable system while it obeys Wigner-Dyson(WD) statistics for a chaotic system.
 But this analysis are performed in finite systems (fixed N of the order of 10) so it is rather hard to precisely identify if the system is fully integrable or chaotic.
-In case of $(q=2,4)$ SYK model, the system is always in the chaotic state.
-This also implies that the system always thermalizes.
+In case of $(q=2,4)$ SYK model, the system is always in the highly chaotic liquid phase.
+In this work, we study the non-equilibrium dynamics of this system and show that the system thermalizes exponentially fast which is expected for a chaotic system.
+We also calculated the Lyapunov exponent of this system with high precision.

+To calculate the Lyapunov exponent we followed the steps in \cite{Garcia-Garcia:2017bkg}.
+Note that in the absence of chemical potential, SYK model with $N$ complex fermions is same as SYK model with $2N$ Majorana fermions in every respect at large N limit.
+So, we performed the Lyapunov exponent calculations with Majorana fermions. $\mathcal{F}_1(t_1,t_2)$ from (\ref{four_pt}) satisfies